Ferrari F40: Reception

-Gordon Murray analyzed the car in Motor Trend 07/1990: "It's the lack of weight that makes the Ferrari so exciting.
+Gordon Murray analyzed the car in Motor Trends July 1990 issue: "It's the lack of weight that makes the Ferrari so exciting.
 There's nothing else magic about the car at all...They're asking two- and three-inch-diameter steel tubes at chassis base datum level to do all the work, and it shows – you can feel the chassis flexing on the circuit and it wobbles all over the place on the road.
 It really does shake about.
 And, of course, once you excite the chassis the door panels start rattling and squeaking.
 Whereas the other cars feel taut and solid, this one's like a big go-kart with a plastic body on it."
 He severely criticized the old racing technology: "It's not even '60s technology, from a frame point of view, it's '50s twin-tube technology, not even a spaceframe.
 It's only got local frames to hold the bulkhead to the dash, attach the front suspension, rear suspension and roll bar.
-And then you have the marketing Kevlar glues in with a quarter-inch of rubber."

-Car and Driver called the car a "mix of sheer terror and raw excitement".
+And then you have the marketing Kevlar glues in with a quarter-inch of rubber."Car and Driver called the car a "mix of sheer terror and raw excitement".
 The most fun was accelerating in first gear from 15 mph, "pure terror" was driving on a busy highway.
 The rear vision was so bad that lane changes required "leaps of faith".

-It was found unfit for daily road use, "clunky and cantankerous" around town, "so mechanically delinquent that an onboard mechanic is advised", to describe driver discomfort "Bangkok debtors' prison" was used.
+It was found unfit for daily road use, "clunky and cantankerous" around town, "so mechanically delinquent that an onboard mechanic is advised"; to describe driver discomfort "Bangkok debtors' prison" was used.
 In a comparison test the Lamborghini Diablo was found better looking by the civilians while the testers opted for the F40.
 When Car and Driver declared the Porsche 911 Turbo the quickest A-to-B four-wheeled transport on American highways, the "nervous" Ferrari F40 wasn't found competitive because of being a 30-minute car.
 "After that, you'd like a cool drink and a brief nap."